inglab/inglab.github.io/publications.md

 ### Awards

+1. MZ Artificial Intelligence Hackathon, 한국지능정보사회흥원 & MediaZen, 2021.
+1. A.I.: Storyteller Challenge, 한국컨텐츠진흥원, 2020.
-1. Siren Game won the firstplace of the GALA Serious Games awards 2013.
+1. Siren Game won the firstplace of the GALA Serious Games awards, 2013.
-1. Doctoral Consortium Scholarship to attend the Doctoral Consortium and AAAI conference 2006.
+1. Doctoral Consortium Scholarship to attend the Doctoral Consortium and AAAI conference, 2006.
 1. Graduate Fellow of Computer Science at North Carolina State University, 2001-2004.
 1. Korean National IT Fellowship, 2001-2007.
 1. Awarded Grand Prize for developing new enterprise, LG Electronics, Seoul, South Korea, 1999.